stoenescubogdanalex/program/contributing/proposals/js-node-restructure.md

 _Option 1_: It might be natural to introduce separate files in «Introduction to Backend», and then mention in «Introduction to Frontend» how it is solved there.

-_Option 2_: Introduce idea of structuring files (and import/export) on «Web Architecture 101» session.
+_Option 2_: Introduce idea of structuring files (and import/export) on «Introduction to Web Architecture» session.

 _Option 3_: Not to give this concept in Foundation, because it seems like it can be done in one file, and later they will have to have separate files in React / Node anyway.